mitsuba-renderer/enoki/docs/nested.rst

 long.

-To alleviate the effects of latency, it can be advantageous to use an integer multiple of the system's SIMD width (e.g. :math:`2\times`) to further improve performance.
+To alleviate the effects of latency, it can be advantageous to use an integer multiple of the system's SIMD width (e.g. :math:`2\times`).
+This leads to longer instructions sequences with fewer interdependencies, which can improve performance noticeably.

 .. code-block:: cpp

     using FloatP = Array<float, 32>;

-With the above type definition, Enoki would then unroll every 32x-wide operation into a pair of 16x-wide AVX512 instructions.
+With the above type definition on an AVX512-capable machine, Enoki would e.g. unroll every 32-wide operation into a pair of 16-wide instructions.

 Nested horizontal operations
 ----------------------------

-It was mentioned earlier that horizontal operations involving nested arrays return arrays instead of scalars (the same is also true for horizontal mask operations such as :cpp:func:`any`).
+Horizontal operations (e.g. :cpp:func:`hsum`) perform a reduction across the outermost dimension, which means that they return arrays instead of scalars when given an nested array as input (the same is also true for horizontal mask operations such as :cpp:func:`any`).

 Sometimes this is not desirable, and Enoki thus also provides nested versions